 While the number of Kreutz comets discovered by SOHO has increased since the beginning of the mission, we must correct for all of the changing detection biases before concluding that the flux has truly increased.
 The corrections discussed below are given in Table 5.
 First, we estimated the number of comets that were missed due to the significant spacecraft failures in 1998 and 1999.
-We estimated the number of missed detections for July-October 1998 as the average of the detection rates from July-October 1997 and 1999, and for January 1999 as the average of the detection rate from January 1998 and 2000.
+We estimated the number of missed detections for 1998 July-October as the average of the detection rates from 1997 to 1999 July-October, and for 1999 January as the average of the detection rate from 1998 to 2000 January.

 We estimated the number of comets which were discovered due to a higher image cadence.
-From 1997-1998, an average of 42 C2 orange images and 25 C3 clear images were taken per day (the rates were lower in 1996 and most were not full resolution 1024×1024).
-We used this as a baseline and randomly removed images from the dataset of the comets discovered from 1999-2005 at a rate proportional to the average excess number of images in a given telescope per day for that year.
-We created ten simulated datasets and determined the numbers of comets observed at different magnitudes, the length of observation, and the number of images in which the comet was observed.
-This allowed us to estimate the number of comets which would not have been discovered during 1997-1998 either because they did not reach the brightness threshold or because they were not observed in enough images.
+From 1997 to 1998, an average of 42 C2 orange images and 25 C3 clear images were taken per day (the rates were lower in 1996 and most were not full resolution 1024×1024).
+We used this as a baseline and randomly removed images from the data set of the comets discovered from 1999 to 2005 at a rate proportional to the average excess number of images in a given telescope per day for that year.
+We created 10 simulated data sets and determined the numbers of comets observed at different magnitudes, the length of observation, and the number of images in which the comet was observed.
+This allowed us to estimate the number of comets which would not have been discovered during 1997-1998, either because they did not reach the brightness threshold or because they were not observed in enough images.